Baltimore County Police Department: Fleet

 Baltimore County Police Eurocopter AS350 at the famous historic College Park Airport's 100th Anniversary in College Park, Prince George's County.

 The primary patrol vehicles used are the Ford Taurus, Ford Interceptor Utility and some remaining Crown Victorias.
-Specialized units such as SWAT and Crash Team use Ford Explorers, K9 uses Chevy Tahoes while the Marine Unit has a few Ford F250s in use.
+Other specialized units utilize a combination of Ford Explorers or other non-descript vehicles, depending on the unit.
+SWAT utilize F250s and some support vans, K9 uses Chevy Tahoes while the Marine Unit has a few Ford F250s in use.
 Chevrolet vans are used for prisoner transport and the Commercial Vehicle unit.
-Motorcycle units ride Harley-Davidson Road Kings.
+Motorcycle units previously rode the iconic Harley-Davidson Road King, but have recently transitioned to new modern BMW motorcycles.

-The department uses threeEurocopter AS350B3 helicopters, one of which was recently replaced with a newer model.
+The department uses three Eurocopter AS350B3 helicopters, one of which was recently replaced with a newer model.

 In early 2014, the department announced that they would begin to phase out the aging & discontinued Ford Crown Victoria with new Ford Taurus police interceptors.
 Beginning sometime between fall 2018 and early 2019, Baltimore County Police began to replace remaining Crown Victorias and older Tauruses with the Ford Explorer Police Interceptor Utility.

 The new Explorers first appeared on the street in early 2019 and combined with the 2020+ model year, the Explorer now makes up the majority of the patrol fleet.
 Additionally, the department has also begun trials on a take home vehicle program for patrol officers to add an incentive commonly seen in surrounding agencies for retention benefits.
 In September 2023, the K-9 unit obtained enough vehicles for their handlers to take their vehicles to and from work which further increases the safety and security of their canines while transporting them to and from home.

-New for Baltimore County, patrol vehicles are now being equipped with Soundoff Signal lighting equipment which include "cruise lights”, the steady burning red and blue lights on the light bars commonly seen on Baltimore City, MTA and MSP vehicles.
+New for Baltimore County, patrol vehicles are now being equipped with Soundoff Signal lighting equipment which include "cruise lights”, the steady burning red and blue lights on the light bars commonly seen on Baltimore City, MDTA and MSP vehicles.
 This addition is to further allow officers to maintain high visibility in areas prone to criminal activity.
 These lights can be turned on and off at the operators discretion.
 Vehicles are also being equipped with BluePRINT enabled systems which allow vehicles in close proximity to sync flash patterns, provide additional lighting functions and provide further safety to officers on the street.